Water quality is crucial to biodiversity and life on our planet, so understanding the principal water indicators and their parameters is key.

-Water quality is one of the most important indicators in a healthy ecosystem.
+Water quality is one of the most important health indicators in an ecosystem.
 Good quality water sustains human life, wildlife and marine life and is a key element of maintaining biodiversity.

-Water pollution results from many situations.
-Pollution occurs at sea due to shipping and fishing activities, from sewerage and wastewater discharges, agricultural and industrial practices, fuel spillages and global warming.
+Water quality pollution results from many situations.
+The source of pollution occurs at sea due to shipping and fishing activities, from sewage and wastewater discharges, agricultural and industrial practices, fuel spillages and global warming.

-Water pollution can create major issues for humans and the natural world: in terms of the water we drink, for our fishing and aquaculture industries, for Marine Protected Areas (MPAs), wastewater treatment centers, in our rivers and our coastal port communities.
-Monitoring water quality is therefore essential to identify potential environmental problems and to develop effective preventative strategies and their treatment.
+Water pollution can create major issues for humans and the natural world: in terms of drinking water, for our fishing and aquaculture industries, for Marine Protected Areas (MPAs), wastewater treatment centers, for river life, and our coastal port communities.
+Monitoring water quality is therefore essential to identify potential environmental problems and to develop effective preventative strategies and their system treatment.

-Understanding, assessing and monitoring the main indicators of water quality and their primary parameters is vital.
-Water quality parameters include a wide range of chemical, physical and biological properties, with six principal indicators: dissolved oxygen, turbidity, pH, bioindicators, nitrates and water temperature.
-Samples are taken to assess and monitor water quality which provides data that gives important indicators of pollution and changes in patterns of behavior.
+Understanding, assessing, and monitoring the main indicators of water quality and their primary parameters is vital to comply with standards.
+Water quality parameters include a wide range of chemical, physical and biological properties, with six principal indicators: dissolved oxygen, turbidity, pH, bioindicators, nitrate chemicals, and water temperature.
+Samples of water are taken to assess and monitor water quality which provides data that gives important indicators of pollution and changes in patterns of standard behavior.

-Let us now consider the principal indicators and how they impact upon water quality.
+Let us now consider the principal water quality indicators and how they impact upon water quality.

-Oxygen is essential for both humans, plants and animals.
+Oxygen in waters is essential for humans, plants, and animals.
 However, if there is an abnormally high level of oxygen in the water, this can create major problems for sustaining life.
 That is why measuring the quantity of dissolved oxygen – the amount of oxygen available to aquatic life – is important.
 The quantity of dissolved oxygen is a key indicator of water quality in streams and lakes.
-Factors affecting levels of dissolved oxygen include the number of bacteria as well as the water temperature.
+Factors affecting levels of dissolved oxygen include sources such as number of bacteria as well as the water temperature.

 - Turbidity and Total Suspended Solids (TSS)